David Brook (songwriter)

 David Brook is a Grammy Award winning American songwriter from Marblehead, Massachusetts.
 He is best known for co-writing Eminem's Legacy, OneRepublic and Galantis's Bones", Charlie Puth's Some Type of Love, and Jason Derulo's "Broke" featuring Stevie Wonder and Keith Urban.
 Upon graduating Northeastern University, David moved to New York City where he was signed to Universal Music Publishing Group.
-David now resides in Los Angeles, California.
+He now resides in Los Angeles, California.
+David signed a world wide publishing deal to Ultra International Music Publishing in 2024.